| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 Everyone had avoided the holes all night and polished the bottom.
 I stayed out for seat

 time but wasn't tight enough on the dry to go anywhere.
 19th was not what I expected.
+I wasn't ready for the new Black Rock experience.
+The new clay is a

 big problem for them and me.
 It is full of stones of all sizes but they are all round